 Student Preparation

-- Paper, pens and highlighters will be supplied along with printed copies of the case.
+• Paper and pens will be supplied along with printed copies of the case.

 Presentation